gbear605/Endoplanet-Transit/README.md

     `time_block` is an array of strings to limit the list to (see section "Time")

-    If `show_events` is True, the graph of the light curve includes lines for various events that happen during the transit.
-Shows the ingress and egress with black lines.
-Shows midnight (venus transit only) with a green line
+    If `show_events` is True, the graph of the light curve includes lines for various events that happen during the transit Shows the ingress and egress with black lines Shows midnight (venus transit only) with a green line

     `label` is text to add to the end of the data name that goes in the legend